Guides & best practices

 First and last name

-That’s it!
+That's it!
 You can get to know each other more later on.
-Use form fields that are easy to find, fill out, and submit for successful lead gen efforts.
-A good option to embed into your forms is for autocompletes.
-For example, “Sign-up with Google”.
-This will give the visitors fewer clicks to submit - securing the information you need faster.
+Use form fields that are easy to find, fill out, and submit.
+A good option to embed into your forms is autocomplete — for example, "Sign up with Google."
+This gives visitors fewer clicks to submit, securing the information you need faster.

 When you minimize distraction, you optimize conversion.
 While it's cool to be catchy, it's effective to be clear, and you'll need to find the middle ground of drawing a visitor in as well as converting them.